Numite/musicProject/README.rst

 --------------------
 * Add a working skipped songs buffer than can be picked from
 * Auto leave the bot after 5 minutes of no activity, after song ended.
+* Add max limit for songs in queue, for RAM usage reason
+* Make it searchable if input string is not youtube url
+* Add status what/if the bot is playing music
+* Add feedback and bug doc
+* Fix all wanky for-loops to remove and add N songs.
+It works but it's janky code

 Changelog
 --------------------